 W.G.
 CAVANAGH, C. GALLOU AND M. GEORGIADIS, ed., 2009.
 Sparta and Lakonia from Prehistory to Pre-modern times British School at Athens.

-I am interested in supervising research students in the areas of Aegean prehistory and Early Iron Age Greece, Sparta and Laconia, the archaeology of death, the archaeology of cult and ritual, the archaeology of colour and fashion, and the archaeology of children and childhood.
+PhD/MRes/MA SUPERVISION I am keen to supervise PhD projects in Aegean prehistory and Early Iron Age Greece, the archaeology of Sparta and Laconia, the archaeology of death, the archaeology of cult and ritual, the archaeology of colour and fashion, and the archaeology of children and childhood.

 I currently (co)supervise the following PhD students: